-Led by the Hamburg branch office, the Maritime Cluster Northern Germany (MCN) has been working on the topic of additive manufacturing for the maritime sector for about five years.
+The Maritime Cluster Northern Germany (MCN) has been working on the topic of additive manufacturing for the maritime sector for several years.
 Work on founding the MN3D network within MCN began back in 2018.
 The aim of the network is to demonstrate the potential offered by additive manufacturing for the maritime sector, initiate collaborative and innovation projects, and bring together science, research and industry.
 In 2020, the network was funded by a ZIM cooperation network grant.
 The network has continued without subsidies since 2021.
 Since 2022, the MN3D network has been jointly coordinated by MCN’s Hamburg office, FTZ3i from HAW Hamburg, Fraunhofer IAPT and the Helmholtz Zentrum Geesthacht.

 3D printing offers diverse possibilities, including new potential for maritime applications.
 For the maritime sector it is striking that the “typical” benefits provided by additive manufacturing, such as weight savings and freedom of design, do not necessarily play a primary role here.
 Rather, in many cases other aspects come to the fore: additive manufacturing enables components to be optimised and certain restrictions that have pushed conventional manufacturing to its limits can, in part, be remedied or circumvented through new engineering.
 Components thus gain additional functionality and, if necessary, can be manufactured more quickly and easily than before.